LogtalkDotOrg/logtalk3/adapters/NOTES.md

-MacOS X users of the `SWI-Prolog.app` application, must add the definitions for the `LOGTALKHOME` and `LOGTALKUSER` environment variables to their `~/.plrc` init file (as Mac OS X GUI applications *don't* inherit environment variable values):
+MacOS X users of the `SWI-Prolog.app` application, must add the definitions for the `LOGTALKHOME` and `LOGTALKUSER` environment variables to their `~/.plrc` init file (as Mac OS X GUI applications *don't* inherit shell environment variable values):

 	:- setenv('LOGTALKHOME', ...).
 	:- setenv('LOGTALKUSER', ...).

-To load Logtalk when using the `SWI-Prolog.app` application, you can use the goal:
+To load Logtalk *on-demand* when using the `SWI-Prolog.app` application, you can use the goal:

 	?- ['$LOGTALKHOME/integration/logtalk_swi.pl'].

+In alternative, you can copy the `scripts/pack/logtalk/prolog/logtalk.pl` file to the SWI-Prolog library directory and then use the query:

+	?- use_module(library(logtalk)).

-In alternative, if you want to be able to use Logtalk using both the shell integration script and the GUI application, you can also add to the `.plrc` init file the lines:
+If you want to load automatically Logtalk at startup and be able to use it with both the shell integration script and the Mac OS X GUI application, you can add to the `.plrc` init file the lines:

 	:- if((current_prolog_flag(home,HOME), sub_atom(HOME,_,_,0,'SWI-Prolog.app/Contents/swipl'))).
 		:- ['$LOGTALKHOME/integration/logtalk_swi.pl'].